thoth-station/adviser/docs/source/prescription.rst

 A list of Nvidia CUDA versions that need to be matched for including the given pipeline unit.

+Alternatively the list can be wrapped with a "not" statement which inverts the logic.

 .. note::

   *Example:*